SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Preliminary Setup

 \subsection{Classification via Prompting}

-As demonstrated by \citet{wei2022chain}, prompting an LLM of sufficient size to provide justification before the decision enhances its downstream performance.
-We apply this Chain-of-Thought (COT) paradigm in our classification tasks to obtain the explanation from the LLMs necessary for content moderation.
-Inspired by \citet{nghiem-daume-iii-2024-hatecot} and \citet{yang2023hare}, we use the prompt shown in \autoref{fig:cls_prompt}, which provides the target post, the set of labels corresponding to the task and their associated definitions, and the instruction for the LLM to provide its explanation and predicted category using this context.
+We apply the Chain-of-Thought (COT) paradigm \cite{wei2022chain} in our classification tasks to obtain the explanation from the LLMs necessary for content moderation.
+Inspired by \citet{nghiem-daume-iii-2024-hatecot} and \citet{yang2023hare}, we use the prompt in \autoref{fig:cls_prompt}, which incorporates the target post, the set of labels corresponding to the task and their associated definitions as context for the LLM to provide its explanation and predicted category.